livecomsjournal/livecomsjournal.github.io/_editorial_policies/04_publication_ethics.md

-## Ethics policies for Editors, Authors, and Reviewers
+## Ethics Policies for Editors, Authors, and Reviewers

 Policies are adapted from ACS Journal [“Ethical Guidelines to Publication of Chemical Research“](https://pubs.acs.org/pb-assets/documents/policy/EthicalGuidelines-1676503020770.pdf), February 2023 version, used with permission, and some additions from the [Journal of Open Source Software Ethics policies](https://joss.theoj.org/about#ethics).